Monte Carlo methods

 - Iterate

-- Generate: randomly generate a candidate state according to
+- Generate: randomly generate a candidate state

 - Compute: compute acceptance probability